 Do I Need An ETIAS Visa Waiver For Italy In 2024?

-If you’re planning a trip to Italy, or anywhere else in the European Union, in 2024 and beyond, you may have heard that you need a special travel document called an ETIAS visa waiver.
+If you’re planning a trip to Italy, or anywhere else in the European Union, in 2024 you may have heard that you need a special travel document called an ETIAS visa waiver.

-This form is only for travelers visiting EU countries from visa-exempt countries such as valid passport holders from the USA, New Zealand, Australia, The United Kingdom, Japan, and many other nations that have visa-free travel arrangements with Italy and European countries.
+This form is only for travelers visiting EU countries from visa-exempt countries – in other words, valid passport holders from the USA, New Zealand, Australia, The United Kingdom, Japan, and many other nations that have visa-free travel arrangements with Italy and other European countries.

 Travel Tips For Italy